Samuel-DEVULDER/Thomson-Projects/fpu/README.md

    Well register B has just been doubled lab4
 ```
 Please note that the condition refers to the one present at the DOIF.
-Any CC modification in the blocks doesn't affer the various tests.
+Any CC modification in the blocks doesn't affect other IFs.

 ## How is is working
-The DO/DOC blocks construct uses a stack of 16 bits values.
+The DO/DONE blocks construct uses a stack of 16 bits values.
 These is implemented using the capababilites of the Macro-processor.
 The stack is limited in depth.
 Current maximum depth is 10 values pushed.
 It seem to be sufficient for merly complex code like thiso one implementing a floating-point library.
+A stack-overflow message will be printed during the compilation if the maximal stack depth is too small.